caltechlibrary/caltechlibrary.github.io/posts/2025/08/01/Setting_up_RDM_13_on_macOS.md

 invenio-cli init rdm            # Accept all the defaults for testing cd my-site invenio-cli check-requirements --development  # If this doesn't pass ...
-# Install Python and Javascript packages, you'll see warns about depreciated packages and Node stuff (that's normal)
+# Install Python and JavaScript packages, you'll see warns about depreciated packages and Node stuff (that's normal)
 invenio-cli install
 # Set up containerized database, cache, OpenSearch, etc. You'll see warnings about depreciated stuff
 invenio-cli services setup